 - Depress pedals to rotate drums, and wind specified numbers of plies around drums to form tire bodies.

-Things a Tire Builder Should Know How to Do
+What a Tire Builder Should Know

 Tire Builders state the following job skills are important in their day-to-day work.